-2.10 Clause 4.13
+2.11 Clause 4.16

-Reflecting different types of clinical trial and differing Sponsor requirements, clause 4.13 requires that the Sponsor specifies whether the local recruitment target should be expressed as number(s) enrolled, dosed or randomised.
+Reflecting different types of clinical trial and differing Sponsor requirements, clause 4.16 requires that the Sponsor specifies whether the local recruitment target should be expressed as number(s) enrolled, dosed or randomised.
 Enrolled means that the Participant has consented to be a participant in the clinical trial.
 Dosed means that the Participant has received their first dose of Investigational Drug.
-Randomised means that the Participant, in accordance with the Protocol.
+Randomised means that the Participant has been randomised to an arm of the study, or equivalent, in accordance with the Protocol.
 The local recruitment target is specified either a) as an agreed number of participants or b) as a minimum agreed number of participants to aim to enrol, dose or randomise.
 Target ranges of participants to be enrolled, dosed or randomised are not acceptable.

-2.11 Clause 4.14.2: Enrolment Targets
+2.12 Clause 4.17.2: Enrolment Targets

-Clause 4.14.2 makes clear that payment will only be made for Participants who have been enrolled into the Clinical Trial prior to the date of receipt of the notice.
+Clause 4.17.2 makes clear that payment will only be made for Participants who have been enrolled into the Clinical Trial prior to the date of receipt of the notice.

-2.12 Clause 4.16: Access, Research Misconduct and Regulatory Authorities
+2.13 Clause 4.19: Access, Research Misconduct and Regulatory Authorities